authormedia/mybooktable/readme.txt

 * Sony Reader

 = Premium Buy Buttons =
-The following buy buttons are available with the Pro & Dev Add-on for MyBookTable.
+The following buy buttons are available with the Pro & Dev Upgrade for MyBookTable.

 * PayPal
 * 1ShoppingCart